s-zeid/DerpScrubber/README.markdown

 DerpScrubber.setAvailableSize(size)
 -----------------------------------
 Sets the size of the bar which is available to use to the given value.
-The highlighted area will be adjusted to reflect this change.  `onMove` callbacks are **not** called.
+The highlighted area will be adjusted to reflect this change.
+Move-related events are **not** triggered.
 Defaults to 100%.

 Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.